|

 5,875,234

-is the work of myself and Steve Staudaher the NetPhone hardware designer.)
+is primarily the work of myself and Steve Staudaher the NetPhone hardware designer.)

 The phone system server was controlled by client applications, which communicated with it over the network.